 S.Africa coronavirus cases exceed 900, Ramaphosa urges G20 aid

-South Africa's number of coronavirus cases jumped to more than 900 on Thursday and President Cyril Ramaphosa called for richer countries to help African nations deal with the economic fallout, hours before the start of a countrywide lockdown.
+The number of coronavirus cases in South Africa jumped to more than 900 on Thursday and President Cyril Ramaphosa called for richer countries to help African nations deal with the economic fallout, hours before the start of a countrywide lockdown.
 The president underwent a test on Tuesday on the advice of doctors and received a negative result on Wednesday night.

 "We now have more than 900 people who are infected, as the minister told me, and we fear that it might rise even much further than that," the president said in Pretoria.
 "We as Africa have called upon the countries of the G20, particularly the more developed economies, to support stimulus packages to Africa," he said, adding that they had also called for IMF and World Bank debt relief.